jedisct1/jumpinjack/README.md

 You should carefully review these first and they are more likely to contain conditional jumps inserted by the compiler, that are not explicitly visible in the source code.

-Jumpin'Jack can also be useful to discover interesting loop optimizations performed by the compiler, such as:
+Jumpin' Jack can also be useful to discover interesting loop optimizations performed by the compiler, such as:

 ```c
 for (i = 63; i != 0; i--) {